 .

-This course will dive into the practice of Winter Sowing using upcycled jugs and the practice of seed-starting.
-All participants will also have the opportunity to make Spring-themed screen prints.
+This course will dive into the practice of seed-saving and Winter Sowing using upcycled jugs.
+Participants will also have the opportunity to make Spring-themed screen prints.

 NOTE: The Main Library's Rooftop Terrace is closed for renovations.